fionntan/fodblog/content/pages/about.md

 - [With great personal data comes great anonymity](https://youtu.be/dTlVo8Xim-4) – talk I gave at the Open Data Institute on maintaining trust while anonymising data.
 - [Hands-on synthetic data tutorial for programmers](https://github.com/theodi/synthetic-data-tutorial) – this was a great combination of both writing and development work.
 It's got quite a few Github stars too which makes me feel nice.
 - [Designing data audits to build trust](https://docs.google.com/presentation/d/1kYdKnB2-wyXN1iW4ZaJbNt2ClwcQApoLMwiVUQRhk2g/edit#slide=id.gacb68ed590_0_0) - an annotated slidedeck.
 People are going, we need to audit data and AI!
 All right, but how!
 There's so much to consider in audits and making everyone involved trust them.
 This wrapped those questions up in a visually appealing package.
 Also, if you look at the speaker notes at the bottom of the slides there's links to lots of great stuff.
 - [Comparing inflation data publishing across countries](https://github.com/theodi/nso-stats-fetcher/blob/main/analysis.md) – you know the way inflation is a big deal right now?
 You'd expect that info to be easily available in nice data formats.
 You'd be completely wrong.
 It's a bonkers completely messy world of data publishing.
-It was *extremely* hard to make one puney graph using national statistics websites' data.
+It was *extremely* hard to make one puny graph using national statistics websites' data.
 - [How to publish open data: a list of advice and tools](https://github.com/theodi/data-publish-list) – a lot of the time in my job I just feel I'm taking great material elsewhere and pointing people towards it.
 But it actually takes a lot of time to collect and curate these.
 Basically a middleman for knowledge.
 Middlemen are important!
 I still refer back to these links often.